gbraich/STAT545-hw-Braich-Gurneet/README.md

 I used to work for a government agency, focused on providing [funding for agriculture and food issues](http://albertainnovates.ca/ "Alberta Innovates").
 My time working for this organization gave me an interesting perpective on how climate change adaptation is already on-going from a plant breeding and agronomy perspective as well as in biological greenhouse gas management of livestock.

+>“The quest for food security can be the common thread that links the different challenges we face and helps build a sustainable future.”
+>
+>– José Graziano da Silva, United Nations Food and Agriculture Organization (FAO) Director-General

 ***
 ### The Move